Sustainable3DCities/Obstruction_Angle_Tool/code/README.md

 This folder contains the Jupyter notebook ipynb-file with the code for the OA-tool.
 The tool is developed in ArcPy and needs an installed version of ESRI ArcGIS Pro v.
 2.8 or later to run.

-There are currently teo versions of the tool available:
+There are currently two versions of the tool available:

 - **OA_tool_v1.ipynb**: Outputs a 3D window Multipatch Feature Layer.
 A column containing the obstruction angle value has been added to the attribute table of the layer.